 Why do sports teams have quarter and/or half-time breaks?
-Whilst hydration is important and eating oranges, refreshing, this is only half the story.
-Getting the team together helps everyone realign their focus, and gives the coach an opportunity to communicate what s/he is seeing from the box that may not be apparent from the individual positions of the players.
+Whilst hydration is important this is only half the story.
+Getting the team together helps everyone realign their focus, and gives the coach an opportunity to communicate what they are seeing from the box that may not be apparent to the individual players.

 When you’re out there on the front line and focused on your own role, being able to see the big picture can be tough.
 What’s happening on the other side of the field?
 What strategy are the opposition playing?
 Getting that overall perspective - and intel - from another pair of eyes can be invaluable in enabling everyone to work together effectively as a team.

 The same is true in business.
-For your team to work effectively together, regrouping at regular intervals gives everyone the opportunity to share information about what they see and experience on the front line, and in turn, for team members not out with customers to share what’s happening elsewhere in the business.
+For your team to work effectively together, regrouping at regular intervals gives everyone the opportunity to share information about what they see and experience on the front line.
+In turn, team members can share what’s happening elsewhere in the business.
 A great way to do this is through Toolbox Talks.

 How Do I Get Started?

 Setting up your Toolbox Talks requires little effort, but there are a few important things to make them a success, and worth the time everyone invests in them.
-Here’s some tips to get you started on the road to a more open – and successful – business:
+Here are some tips to get you started on the road to a more open – and successful – business:

-1. Logistics: First decide when and where to hold your Toolbox Talks.
+- Logistics: First decide when and where to hold your Toolbox Talks.
 They need to be convenient enough for all to attend, and to not disrupt business as usual.
-One hour, fortnightly or monthly, at HQ or somewhere neutral like a café, over a provided brekkie or drinks-after-work is good.
+One hour, fortnightly or monthly, at HQ or somewhere neutral like a café, over a provided brekkie or after-work drinks are good.
 Set-up a skype or phone-in option for those unable to be physically present – the goal is to get as many people participating as possible.
 Play to the rhythm of your own business and what will get the best attendance.

-3. Why, and WIIFM: Humans respond better when they understand WHY they are being asked to do something, and What’s In It For Me…the ‘WIIFM’.
-A common goal is a good way to engage and unite everyone – what are you trying to achieve for the business, and each person within in?
+- Why, and WIIFM: Humans respond better when they understand why they are being asked to do something, and ‘what’s in it for me’…the ‘WIIFM’.
+A common goal is a good way to engage and unite everyone – what are you trying to achieve for the business, and each person within it?

-7. Recognise and Reward: Mick brought in a great corporate contact, Cam shared some intel on a competitor’s planned promotion, allowing you to launch your own promo first.
-Thank you’s are nice, but recognising and rewarding them goes one step further…and adds to the WIIFM.
-It doesn’t have to be big, or financial – it might be as simple as a monthly Best Idea trophy, or $50 behind the bar on Friday night.
+- Recognise and reward: Mick brought in a great corporate contact, Cam shared some intel on a competitor’s planned promotion, allowing you to launch your own promo first.
+Thankyou’s are nice, but recognising and rewarding them goes one step further and adds to the WIIFM.
+It doesn’t have to be big, or financial – it might be as simple as a monthly best idea trophy, or $50 behind the bar on Friday night.

 Toolbox Talks are just the first step in opening up an ongoing dialogue across your business.
 Because whilst your business can survive without open communication, very few thrive without it.